roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin Ch.
-02 ****** bydawn1958© Even though the memory was hazy and patchy, at the time Dawn thought it was her wifely duty to make it gratifying for her husband.
+Even though the memory was hazy and patchy, at the time Dawn thought it was her wifely duty to make it gratifying for her husband.
 She stared in disbelief, as it appeared she tried to enhance the young man's pleasure by hugging him and wrapping her legs around him.
 "Please, Cari, I can't watch anymore.
 Please, turn it off."

  "No, not yet.
 This is the best part.
 You thought Brad was your husband!"